State Legislature passes trio of bills supporting Guard members and families

 |0

-This work, State Legislature passes trio of bills supporting Guard members and families, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, State Legislature passes trio of bills supporting Guard members and families, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT